davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 pyroxene phases in contact (2--3 pairs) for each xenolith sample.
 A two-pyroxene equilibrium is calculated for each REE element and Y, equivalent to $T_i [K] = B_i (\ln(\D_i)-A_i)^{-1}$.
-These per-element equilibration temperatures are shown in `Figure ree_thermometry`.
+These per-element equilibration temperatures are shown in @fig:ree_thermometry.
 The best-fitting line from the origin through each point in $B$ vs. $\ln(\D)-A$ space
 (using a robust regression with a Tukey biweight norm) yields